 Since a non-Christian doesn't necessarily abide by biblical morals or standards, we shouldn't spend time pointing out sin.
 If they aren't convicted that they're sinning, you won't be able to convince them of it.
 Appeal to other areas of their lives, such as their relationships (e.g. family, friends, romantic) or environments (e.g. school, work, etc.), and gently explain how their negativity is unhealthy in those areas.
 Again, let it be a discussion—not a lecture.
 Try to understand where their negativity is coming from, and you may uncover something deeper as the source of their negative behavior.

-Ask God to give you strength and wisdom to help your friend with negative behavior (James 1:5).
+Ask God to give you strength and wisdom to help your friend (or you!) with negative behavior (James 1:5).
 Ask Him to open their eyes to the truth.
 If you have a pastor, counselor, or another trusted Christian adult who could provide additional advice and support, ask them if they'd be willing to help establish a game plan to help you help your friend.

 To be clear though, we're not suggesting a gossip or grumbling session.
 When we seek help from others about another person, we should do so with the right motives and with as much confidentiality as possible.